ColaLinN/cs-notes/docs/system-design/12-chat-system.md

 We can have a high level design consists of the follwing entities.

 - Chat servers, it's `stateful` because of the persistent websocket connection.
-- Presence servers, it's also `stateful` for presenting the online/offline status.
+- Presence servers are also `stateful` for presenting the online/offline status.
 - API servers.
-Handling everything including the user, authentication, group management, service discovery, etc.
+Handling everything, including the user, authentication, group management, service discovery, etc.
 - Push Notification
 - Load Balancing
 - KV store